How to Use Claude Code: Complete Beginner Guide (2026)

 Can I use Claude Code with other AI tools?

 Yes.
-Through Ivern Squads, you can connect Claude Code to OpenAI agents, Gemini CLI, Cursor agents, and OpenCode agents in coordinated squads.
+Through Ivern AI, you can connect Claude Code to OpenAI agents, Gemini CLI, Cursor agents, and OpenCode agents in coordinated squads.
 Each agent handles its specialty while a shared task board manages workflow.
 See our multi-agent coding setup guide for instructions.

 How do I get better results from Claude Code?